alexjeffburke/unexpected-mxhr/documentation/assertions/any/with-xhr-mocked-out.md

 });
 ```

-As with `unexpected-mitm`, the request we expected to receive can be
+As with `unexpected-mitm`, the request we expected to receive can be checked
+against expectations and having succeeded the response we define is returned.